ArchiveTeam/reddit-grab/README.md

-telegram-grab
+reddit-grab
 =============

-More information about the archiving project can be found on the ArchiveTeam wiki: [Telegram](http://archiveteam.org/index.php?title=Telegram)
+More information about the archiving project can be found on the ArchiveTeam wiki: [Reddit](http://archiveteam.org/index.php?title=Reddit)

 Setup instructions
 =========================